satyagupte/satyagupte.github.io/_posts/2024-09-11-related-products-recommendations.md

 The first row corresponds to a session by user 1 who viewed products p1, p2, and p3 in sequence.

-The intuition for the simple algorithm is that products that occur within a session are related.
+The intuition for the simple algorithm is that **products that occur within a session are related**.
 We assume that a user has one intent during one session.
 To get related products, for say p1, we just need to sort them by their frequency of co-occurrence (with p1).
 Aggregating over all sessions, summing up and sorting, we get related products for p1

 From these 3 sessions, we would get these related products.
 The scores are the frequency of co-occurrence.